gamblevore/speedie/Documentation/OptimisationTricks.md

 The nice thing about linked-lists, is that the next (or prev, parent and child) items are all directly accessable.
 Whereas for processing an array, two extra memory locations must be visited, to get the next item.
 Plus you need two extra variables to check (the array itself, and the array index).

 Again... don't blindly convert arrays to lists.
 In fact, don't blindly do anything.
 If you are a blind-doer... don't blame me for anything you ever do.

-I'm not telling you what to do.
-Unless it comes from within it won't be helpful.

 ### Don't Repeat Work